6 Practical Fitness Tips for Older Adults

 Tone Down Turns and Twists

-If you are a fitness pro who wants to work with older adults, this magazine article, What Older Adults Want by Alexandra will tell you what older adults want from their teacher, as well as this post from FitKnitChick.com about teaching older adult classes.
+If you are a fitness pro who wants to work with baby boomers and “matures”, this magazine article, What Older Adults Want by Alexandra will tell you what older adults desire from their teacher.